 The BoP is called "B'rel" for the first and only time.
 It seems obvious that the Ferengi could rather have got hold of small and obsolete Klingon ships than of the supposedly larger and more powerful ships that are shown elsewhere in TNG, namely the supposed K'Vort class.
 So far the B'rel concept sounds like a good idea.
-But actually TNG: "Rascals" features two scenes with 350m long BoPs attacking with their wings up, one of which is stock footage of the BoPs from "Defector" and of the K'Vort-class cruisers from TNG: "Yesterday's Enterprise".
+But actually TNG: "Rascals" features two scenes with 350m long BoPs attacking with their wings up, which are stock footage of the BoPs from "Defector" and of the K'Vort-class cruisers from TNG: "Yesterday's Enterprise", respectively.
 This renders the whole official theory (in the Star Trek Encyclopedia) of the B'rel being smaller than the K'Vort incredible.
 They are evidently the same size!
 There is just one other scene with the Enterprise-D and one of the Birds in orbit where the latter is at most 300m wide or 260m long.
 This too is stock footage (from "Redemption I") but was recomposited and resized.

 Summarizing, TNG shows BoP types which are noticeably larger than the movie version (more than twice the length) and which don't have foldable wings on five occasions where we would have expected to see them in attack mode with the wings down.
 They might be all the same size if an uncertainty range of the visual evidence of some 50% is conceded.
 Unlike we previously assumed, the BoPs in "The Defector" don't have to be any bigger than that.

 DS9: Past Prologue